PyVRP/PyVRP/docs/source/setup/benchmarks.rst

 PyVRP
 -----
 The table below contains the benchmark results obtained by each new significant version of PyVRP.
-The reported values represent the gap with respect to the most recent best-known solutions at the time of the benchmark, averaged over ten seeds.
+The reported values represent the gap with respect to the latest best-known solutions at the time of the benchmark, averaged over ten seeds.
 The configuration files used for benchmarking are `configs/cvrp.toml` (for CVRP) and `configs/vrptw.toml` (for VRPTW and PC-VRPTW).

 .. list-table::